• Home

 Key features

-Our Mercury range of digital servos contain built-in harmonic drives.
+Our Mercury range of digital servos contain built-in strain wave gear drives.
 This allows us to provide near-zero backlash and a high reduction ratio in a compact unit.

 The motor

-Mercury digital servos are driven by a 3-phase, 16 pole brushless dc motor available in 3 power outputs - 30W, 50W and 65W.
+Mercury digital servos are driven by a 300W, 3-phase, 28 pole brushless dc motor.
 Brushless dc motors offer improved power to weight ratio and reliability in comparison to conventional brushed dc motors.

 The electronics